There are many important instances of communication during the job application process.

 The introduction of your cold requests for updates is important to get right.
 If you were to send the same email to a hundred people, the introduction would statistically be read more than any other part of your email.

-Your email’s introduction is thereby the most visible facet of your communication.
+Your email’s introduction is thereby the most visible facet of your professional communication.
 In hopes of ensuring it stands out whilst also enticing your reader to want to read on, it’s in your best interest to cite a warm aspect of your prior interactions with those you’re writing to.

-If you’re asking for an application update after having an interview with your potential employer, dig into your memory of what happened at that interview.
+If you’re asking for an application status update after having an interview with your potential employer, dig into your memory of what happened at that interview.

 Rather than focusing on what you told them, think back to what they told you during your time with them.
 If you’re writing to an HR coordinator who you’ve had a few back and forth communications with, do your best to continue on the same trail of dialogue that you left off.